wandb/docs/docs/guides/hosting/how-to-guides/aws-tf.md

 After this change, you need to run the steps described on [Deploy W&B](#deployment---recommended-20-mins).

-When we release a new version, you only need to update this configuration with the newer version and re-execute the same steps.
+When we release a new version, updating this configuration with the newer version and re-executing the same steps suffices.